 - Wireless charging dock

-Each toothbrush head has a gentle tongue scraper on the back, and additional heads are available for separate purchase on the website when you're ready for a replacement.
+Each brush head has a gentle tongue scraper on the back, and additional brush heads are available for separate purchase on the website when you're ready for a replacement.

 “Maintaining a healthy smile is finally enjoyable.”